 How to make Cheesy Corn Casserole

-ONE: Cook or prepare the yellow rice according to package directions.
+First: Cook or prepare the yellow rice according to package directions.
 Preheat oven to 350F.

-TWO: In a mixing bowl, combine the corn, creamed corn, soup, cheese, and cooked rice.
+Second: In a mixing bowl, combine the corn, creamed corn, soup, cheese, and cooked rice.
 Stir until completely combined.

-THREE: Pour into an 8X8 baking dish prepped with cooking spray.
+Third: Pour into an 8X8 baking dish prepped with cooking spray.
 Spread evenly.

-FOUR: Bake at 350F for 30 minutes or until bubbly and the top is slightly golden brown.
+Fourth: Bake at 350F for 30 minutes or until bubbly and the top is slightly golden brown.
 Remove and cool slightly.
 Enjoy!

 For the full recipe and detailed baking instructions, please see the recipe card at the end of this post.